Cookies on ons.gov.uk

 User guide template (Word, 188KB) (opens in a new tab)

-Supporting information for a set of statistics, covering its source, its collection, the methods used to produce it, relevant background information and any changes or quality issues that may affect the data.
+A more detailed guide providing supporting information for a set of statistics, covering data sources and collection, the methods used to produce the statistics, relevant background information, and any quality issues that may affect the data and how they can be used.

 1. Overview